flutter/website/README.md

 1. Tell Firebase about that project with the firebase [`use` command](https://firebase.googleblog.com/2016/07/deploy-to-multiple-environments-with.html):
 	```
-	$ firebase use --add
+	$ npx firebase use --add
 	?
 Which project do you want to add? <select the project you created>
 	?
 What alias do you want to use for this project? (e.g. staging) staging
 	```

 1. Tell Firebase that you want to deploy to staging:
 	```
-	$ firebase use staging
+	$ npx firebase use staging
 	Now using alias staging (<your project name>)
 	```

 1. Tell Firebase to deploy:
 	```
-	$ firebase use staging
+	$ npx firebase use staging
 	Now using alias staging (<your project name>)
-	$ firebase deploy
+	$ npx firebase deploy

 	=== Deploying to '<your project name>'...